ludivineConstanti/Pixiji/mdDocumentation/problemList.md

 I started testing with using percentage instead of vw, but I have different div width, which means I would need to calculate based on each individually, and somehow, the animation doesn't seem to start from the center (which works fine with the vw), it looks like it's making a diagonal translation, even when it should stay centered.

+## Update n°2 having the divs scaling from the center on hover

+After transitioning to framer-motion, I updated the scale instead of the width and the height, and it worked just fine.
+I had to animate the typo too, so that it's not influenced by the scale (I wanted to scale the parent div instead, but then it influences the total width that the text can take).

 ## Animating typo in GSAP

 I tried animating the typo size from 0 to something in GSAP (just for one part of the text, the text at the center of the div stays visible).
 It gave a slight staggering effect.
 I decided to simply remove this animation, (since I already have fade in and fade out on the text anyway, and I still need to figure out how to organise GSAP and SASS so that they work together, having different style in both is a bit messy).